rogervinas/spring-cloud-stream-multibinder/README.md

 ## TextProducer implementation

-We implement TextProducer using Spring Cloud Stream like this:
+We implement `TextProducer` as expected by Spring Cloud Stream conventions like this:

 ```kotlin
 class TextFluxProducer : () -> Flux<TextEvent>, TextProducer {